brandur/sorg/content/drafts/postgres-atomicity.md

 !fig src="/assets/postgres-atomicity/heap-tuple-visibility.svg" caption="A heap tuple's lifetime being tracked with xmin and xmax."

-`xmin` and `xmax` can be revealed as hidden columns on any Postgres table.
-They just need to be selected explicitly by
+`xmin` and `xmax` are internal concetps, but they can be revealed as hidden columns on any Postgres table.
+Just select them explicitly by name:
-name:

 ``` sql
 # select *, xmin, xmax from names;